 Both Ueli and Florian were attracted to nature and especially that of plants and flowers from an early age.
 Having grown and worked their way into the industry in their respective countries, it is a fitting scene that they first met in what is known as ‘the flower country’.
 Florian Seyd and Ueli Signer started collaborating in 2005 and launched their first ‘Shop for a Week’ in 2008 under the name The Wunderkammer.

-With Amsterdam now their home, the duo travel and collect plant life, taxidermy, art and flea market finds that become part of the experience that is The Wunderkammer.
+With Amsterdam their home base for work, the duo travel frequently and collect plant life, taxidermy, art and flea market finds that become part of the experience that is The Wunderkammer.

-Here, they live in an old captain’s home first built in 1892, filled with subtropical and tropical plants and all their finds from world travels, two turtles, one chameleon, twenty-three birds and five chickens.
+On the outskirts of Amsterdam, they live in an old farm filled with subtropical and tropical plants and all their finds from world travels, two turtles, one chameleon, twenty-three birds and five chickens.
 They love waking to the sounds of their birds, which they describe as a ‘tropical concert’.
 Another love of Florian and Ueli is working in their garden, which they call their Urban Jungle.